Endoscopic Mucosal Resection

-Esophageal and gastric cancers are conditions in which malignant (cancerous) tumors develop through a series of changes (dysplasia) in the cells of the esophagus or stomach.
+Esophageal and gastric cancers are conditions in which malignant (cancerous) tumors develop through a series of changes (dysplasia) in the mucous lining of your esophagus or stomach.
 Treatments include EMR, endoscopic submucosal dissection (ESD), surgery, brachytherapy radiation, chemotherapy, and combination therapy (radiation and chemotherapy).

 How is endoscopic mucosal resection (EMR) used to treat esophageal and gastric cancer?

 The EMR procedure is performed with an endoscope—a long, thin, flexible instrument about 1/2 inch in diameter.
 The endoscope is passed through the patient’s mouth.
 Through the endoscope, instruments are used to lift the lesion in the lumen (the hollow space) of the gastrointestinal tract, with techniques like injecting fluid underneath the lesion.
 Afterwards, the lesion is cut out using a snare.
 The doctor will remove the tumor through the endoscope and out the mouth.
 EMR has a positive outcome for lesions 2 cm in size or less.

 How is the endoscopic mucosal resection (EMR) procedure performed?

 The EMR procedure for esophageal or gastric cancer includes the following.